MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/centralized-deployment-of-add-ins.md

 Centralized Deployment provides the following benefits:

-- A Global admin can assign an add-in directly to a user, to multiple users via a group, or to everyone in the organization.
+- A Global admin and an Exchange admin, both, can assign an add-in directly to a user, to multiple users via a group, or to everyone in the organization.

 - When the relevant Office application starts, the add-in automatically downloads.
 If the add-in supports add-in commands, the add-in automatically appears in the ribbon within the Office application.